raw-labs/sbt-module-patcher/README.md

 ## Usage

-This plugin currently supports only Scala 2.12.
+This plugin currently supports only Scala 2.12 and 2.13.

 Add the plugin to your `project/plugins.sbt` file: